chrismaltby/gb-studio-docs/docs/scripting/script-glossary/variables.md

 - **Value**: The value to combine with the variable using the selected operation.

 ## Reset All Variables To 'False'
+Reset all variables used by your project back to false.
 <ScriptEventPreview title={"Reset All Variables To 'False'"} fields={[{"label":"Reset ALL variables back to 'False'."}]} />